 OnDeck: Best Small Business Loans for New Business Owners

 OnDeck is a small business lender that offers only two products — short term small business loans and lines of credit.
-You can borrow from $5,000 up to $500,000 with a small business loan, while lines of credit are offered in amounts from $6,000 up to $100,000.
+You can borrow from $5,000 up to $250,000 with a small business loan, while lines of credit are offered in amounts from $6,000 up to $100,000.
 User reviews for OnDeck tend to be excellent, with an average of 5 stars on Trustpilot.
-You have to be in business for just one year with OnDeck, whereas many other small business lenders require you to have a longer business history for approval.
+You have to be in business for at least three years with OnDeck and have a business bank account to qualify for a loan.

 You can apply for a small business loan with OnDeck online and receive your funds in as little as 24 hours.
-Your business must have at least $100,000 in revenue, however, and there are also requirements for your personal credit, including a minimum FICO score of 600.
+Your business must have at least $100,000 in revenue, however, and there are also requirements for your personal credit, including a minimum personal FICO score of 600.

 Loan terms will vary between three and 36 months, with daily and weekly repayment options.
 Interest rates on loans are fixed, meaning they are only calculated once, and start at 9.99% and can go as high as 98%.
 There are origination fees but no other fees related to the loan: